raspberrypi/documentation/remote-access/ssh/unix.md

 ssh pi@<IP>
 ```

+If you are running your Pi in headless-mode, you will need to make sure that ssh is enabled during boot.
+You can do this, by mounting the sdcard on your computer, and creating a file named, `ssh` on the `/boot` partition.

 If you receive a `connection timed out` error it is likely that you have entered the wrong IP address for the Raspberry Pi.

 When the connection works you will see a security/authenticity warning.
 Type `yes` to continue.
 You will only see this warning the first time you connect.